 Because we aren’t yet fully convinced of how radical God’s grace is.
 We still hold our own dark secrets and places in our lives that we think grace won’t cover. we apply His grace to some areas – but not all.

 Sometimes, in order to feel better about ourselves, we are tempted to point to areas in other’s lives that are worse than our own.

 I believe the enemy of our souls launches a full out attack to keep us categorizing sin and thinking there are things that can’t be put under God’s grace.

-Just look at the story in John 8:2-11 that took place 2000 years ago, revealing the same tactic by the enemy.
-He riled up the religious leaders to go find a woman in adultery and bring her to Jesus, thinking this was a no-win situation for him.
+Just look at the story in John 8:2-11. that took place 2,000 years ago, and the enemy’s same tactic is the same.
+He riled up the religious leaders to go catch a woman in the act of adultery and bring her to Jesus, thinking this was a no-win situation for him.
 They Thought they would find something in his response they could use to bring him down.